Master of Business Administration Degree

 M.S.B. students are required to complete 30 hours of business courses plus 3 credit hours of developmental courses.

-Code | Title | Credit Hours |
+Course List Code | Title | Credit Hours |

-Financial Accounting Concepts | ||
+| Financial Accounting Concepts | |

-Financial Management | ||
+| Financial Management | |

-Management and Behavior in Organizations | ||
+| Management and Behavior in Organizations | |

-Leadership | ||
+| Leadership | |

-Effective Negotiating | ||
+| Effective Negotiating | |

-Strategic Management and Policy | ||
+| Strategic Management and Policy | |

-Marketing Management | ||
+| Marketing Management | |

-Essentials of Project Management | ||
+| Essentials of Project Management | |

-Professional Development and Communication | ||
+| Professional Development and Communication | |

-Special Problems (Business Speaking) | ||
+| Special Problems (Business Speaking) | |

 Total Credit Hours | 33 |

-Master of Science Degree in Data Analytics
+Master of Science Degree in Business Analytics

 Program Admission Requirements

-Applicants will be considered on the basis of demonstrated potential for success in graduate study in business as indicated by a combination of prior academic achievement, personal statement, résumé, and letters of recommendation.
+For admission to the MSBA program, applicants must meet the University-wide graduate admission requirements.
+Applicants are further considered based on their demonstrated potential for success in graduate study in business analytics, as indicated by a combination of prior academic achievement, personal statement, résumé, and references.
+The MSBA Graduate Program Committee evaluates each applicant individually based on the complete package of submitted materials.

 A complete application package will include: